-Since it doesn’t need to be charged so often, the Nest thermostat is one of the best ways to optimize your home heating and cooling.
-Knowing when to charge the Nest thermostat battery and actually charging it is very easy.
-There are also things you can do if you notice your Nest thermostat battery is constantly draining.
+Knowing when and how to charge the Nest Thermostat battery is easy.
+There are also things you can do if you notice your Nest Thermostat battery is constantly draining.

 How Long Does the Nest Thermostat Battery Last?

-How Do I Know the Nest Thermostat Needs to be Charged?
+How Do I Know If My Nest Thermostat Needs to be Charged?